 Building Fund (Fund 21) Status

-As of the First Interim report, the Building Fund/Bond Fund has a balance of $48.3 million, with $3.2 million in annual revenue (from bond proceeds) and $29.1 million in planned expenditures for 2025-26, primarily capital outlay ($28.4M).
-This represents active construction and modernization work funded by Measures T and S.
+As of the 2025-26 Second Interim (March 2026), the Building Fund/Bond Fund held a balance of $46.8 million, reflecting active construction and modernization work funded by Measures T and S.

 Citizens' Bond Oversight Committee